DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/views.md

 # React Scheduler - Views

 The Scheduler component provides several types of views.
-Views display information in various ways, you can choose the most convenient view for your data source or combine few views and switching between them.
+Views display information in various ways, you can choose the most convenient view for your data source or combine few views and switch between them.

 ## Related Plugins